mich1803/SVD-Audio-Compression/README.md

 3. **SVD to Spectrogram**: Truncate the singular values to compress the spectrogram data.
 The number of singular values retained determines the compression level and quality.
 4. **Spectrogram to Audio**: Reconstruct the audio signal from the compressed spectrogram using the Griffin-Lim algorithm.

-### Griffin-Lim Algorithm

-To improve the quality of the reconstructed audio:
-- **Phase Reconstruction**: After applying SVD, the phase information might be lost or altered.
-The Griffin-Lim algorithm iteratively estimates the phase to enhance the quality of the reconstructed audio from its magnitude spectrogram.

 ### Memory Space Analysis